Go to main content

 Improvement Loop: Feedback and Data

-Each process stage should receive systematic feedback:
+Each process step should be subject to systematic feedback:

 • Analysis of candidate sources via ATS: identify positive ROI channels

-Labor Law and Anti-Discrimination
+Labor Law and Non-Discrimination

-Penalties are significant: up to 3 years imprisonment and €45,000 fine for a natural person (art.
-225-1 and following Criminal Code), or €225,000 for a legal entity.
+Penalties are significant: up to 3 years imprisonment and €45,000 fine for an individual (art.
+225-1 et seq.
+Penal Code), or €225,000 for a legal entity.

 Personal Data Protection of Candidates (GDPR)

-Non-compliance with these obligations exposes the company to sanctions reaching 4% of annual global turnover or €20 million (art.
+Non-compliance with these obligations exposes the company to penalties reaching 4% of annual global turnover or €20M (art.
 83 GDPR).

 European Directive on Salary Transparency

-Use Cases: Digitalization Serving Recruitment
+Usage Scenarios: Digitalization Serving Recruitment

 Conclusion